Sylvexia/personal_research/11-19 Personal Research.md

 	- Templated way to force `f32` to target int type
 		- `addf`, `subf`, `mulf`, `divf`, select
 	- Handled `cmpf` predicate with hash map.
+- Can lower the MNIST with our custom pass without error.

 # The forOp fix: